-You have just purchased a new living and breathing puppy.
+You have just Purchased a new Living and Breathing Puppy

-Not a coffee table.
+Not a Coffee Table

-Just like sending your human child off to their first day in kindergarten your new puppy is starting a new, and the most critical, phase of development and learning.
+Just like sending your human child off to their first day in kindergarten, your new puppy is starting a new, and the most critical, phase of development and learning.
 He or she will be exposed to new things including viruses, parasites and stress.

 As a breeder, I have done all I can to ensure your new canine family member is healthy.
 I have raised them properly in a clean and nurturing environment, they have been regularly dewormed, given several vaccines that will aid in their protection, taken them to my veterinarian where they were given a full physical exam, fecal check was found negative and dewormed again.
 This process doesn’t stop there and problems can occur no matter how careful I have been or you will be.